 This is one of my favourite summer looks and you can mix up the colours depending on the style and pattern of your mask.
 A wash of colour works with any shade, but IMO pastels are best, and look so cute in the warmer months of the year.

 The great thing about a pastel wash is you can keep the rest of your makeup to a minimum, as the eyes really steal the show.
 I think a blue tone looks amazing on all skin tones, and you can either use one product, or add a little depth in the crease line with a darker product, as I did.

 Products used: Glossier Skywash in 'Pool,' INC.redible Lid Slick Eye Pigment in 'Dose of Ego.'
 Inspired by:

 "Wearing a mask draws the eye to the centre of the face – by creating a fierce winged eye makeup the attention is drawn to the eye and will look striking, bold and sexy," says Hodson.

 A cat eye can be a great go-to look for any occasion, and I wear one pretty much every time I wear makeup (on a more subtle scale).
 And that's the beauty of winged eyeliner: it can be as low-key or dramatic as you so choose.

 I'm certainly no Katie Jane Hughes, but I followed her lead with quite a long line and a touch of brown smokiness around the eyeliner.
 A great way to take attention away from a mask, if you ask me, and a versatile option to combine with any pattern or colour scheme.

 Products used: UOMA AFRO.DIS.IAC Cleopatra Ink Liquid Eyeliner in 'Blackety Black Y'all'.
+Inspired by:

 The most 'out there' of the bunch, and yet definitely the coolest, Sable Yong's stunning eye creation was calling out to be copied.
 Surprisingly easy to achieve, this requires just two colours: a red and a shimmering purple.